-Up until a few months ago I hadn’t ever heard the term Desert Island Discs, until my fellow Bird and Blend tea rep (and general babe, check her out) Alice from A Spoonful of Alice wrote a blog post about what tracks she would choose if she were to take part in the podcast.
-The idea of the BBC Radio 4 programme is that they have a public figure or celebrity guest (they’ve had
+Up until a few months ago I hadn't ever heard the term Desert Island Discs, until my fellow Bird and Blend tea rep (and general babe, check her out) Alice from A Spoonful of Alice wrote a blog post about what tracks she would choose if she were to take part in the podcast.
+The idea of the BBC Radio 4 programme is that they have a public figure or celebrity guest (they've had sooo many people on, from Steven Hawkings to Theresa May to Ed Sheeran) who has to pick 8 songs that they would take with them onto a desert island, also what book and luxury item they would take with them.

 Music is and always had an irreplaceable part in my life, whether that was listening to Stevie Wonder with my dad on a Sunday morning when I was a kid or listening to Slipknot in my school toilets while bunking off of PE to apply excessive amounts of eyeliner, music has always been something which I feel defines my life and the person that I am.
-Music has this magical power to take you back to a specific time, place or feeling, or to take you to an entirely new place or feeling and that is something which reflects a lot in the songs I’ve picked, a large number of my favourite songs are that because of memories that I have linked to that song .
-This took me SO LONG to write, I honestly thought 8 songs would be easy peasy but this blog post has been sat in my drafts since November because I kept changing my mind on songs; but
+Music has this magical power to take you back to a specific time, place or feeling, or to take you to an entirely new place or feeling and that is something which reflects a lot in the songs I've picked, a large number of my favourite songs are that because of memories that I have linked to that song .
+This took me SO LONG to write, I honestly thought 8 songs would be easy peasy but this blog post has been sat in my drafts since November because I kept changing my mind on songs; but heres the ones I settled on in the end!

 1. My Hero - Foo Fighters